kavinraju/XYZ_Reader/README.md

  # XYZ Reader
-This project is part of Android Developer Nanodegree.
+## This project was created as a part of Android Developer Nanodegree.
-## This project implements <b> Material Design </b> concepts.
+# This project implements <b> Material Design </b> concepts.
 1) Design Support library
 2) FloatingActionButton
 3) SnackBar